Sgd476/CS330-Project/README.md

 Once a client is connected, the server will send a file to the client over the socket and the contents of the file will be shown on the client's terminal.
 The file contains a list of options for the user to choose from.
 The client terminal will prompt the user.
 If the user chooses either option 1 (HTML file), 2(CSS file), or 3(JS file), a file will be written to the socket on the server side and read on the client side.
 The client will write the file into a new file saved to the current directory.
 After the client has saved the program as a new file, the client process will end. <br/>
 The other option given is "exit".
 If a user chooses "exit", this will close the client side. <br/>
 Challenges:
+I originally planned to make a chatroom option that went along with my program but I could not make it work.
+I tried using the fork option in the thread but it did not work.
+I also tried added threads to the client code but that didn not seem to work either.
+In the end I decided to take that option out.
+I also planned for the client program to be able to run the html, css, and js files on the default browser but I struggled trying to finding a way to do that.
+Decided to take that out also to have a functioning program that worked.
+Another challenge I had was trying to loop the client code but that did not work and I am not sure of why.
+Also when you run the server and then run the client code it reads the list options twice on the client and I also didn't know how to fix this.
 <br/>
 # Instructions:
 1. Click on the "clone or download" button on github and download the ZIP file to your computer